 A silver dot indicates the positive electrode (above, left).
 There is no mark next to the negative electrode (above, right).

 Thorlabs offers piezoelectric ring actuators as a chip with bare electrodes, chip with pre-attached wires, and as a discrete stack consisting of multiple chips bonded via epoxy and glass beads.
-Ring chips with 8.3 mm OD and 3.0 mm ID provide a maximum free stroke of 2.6 µm; discrete stacks with this cross-section provide up to 9.0 µm of travel.
-Ring chips with 6.0 mm OD and 2.5 mm ID provide a maximum free stroke of 2.7 µm; discrete stacks with this cross-section provide up to 9.5 µm of travel.
+Ring chips with 8.3 mm OD and 3.0 mm ID provide a free stroke of 2.6 µm; discrete stacks with this cross-section provide up to 9.0 µm of travel.
+Ring chips with 6.0 mm OD and 2.5 mm ID provide a free stroke of 2.7 µm; discrete stacks with this cross-section provide up to 9.5 µm of travel.
+Ring chips with 15.0 mm OD and 9.0 mm ID provide a free stroke of 3.9 µm; discrete stacks with this cross-section provide up to 15.0 µm of travel.

 The central through hole makes these products ideal for laser tuning and micro-dispensing applications.
 They have a drive voltage range of 0 - 150 V; for a complete list of specifications, see the tables below.
-The flat endfaces of the PK44LA2P2 and PK44RB52 stacks are fitted with ceramic end plates.
+The flat endfaces of the PK44LA2P2, PK44RB52, and PK44M3B8P2 stacks are fitted with ceramic end plates.

 Circular vs. Square Outer Dimensions